Updated: May 4

 And so on...

-Inner critic aside, we spent the weekend hearing from dieticians and cooking together over a Google Meet call which really upped the team spirit and taught me sweet potatoes and white potatoes are nutritionally almost identical and therefore the health food industry largely talks out of its bum.
+Inner critic aside, we spent the weekend hearing from dieticians and cooking together over a Zoom call, which really upped the team spirit and taught me sweet potatoes and white potatoes are nutritionally almost identical and therefore the health food industry largely talks out of its bum.

 Armed with a whole host of new snack ideas and having been encouraged to eat carbs before bed I’m going to take a leap of faith, trust in the coaches and look forward to a shiny new month of training ahead.